25

 Visiting Finland around special occasions?
 Remember to check these specialities!

-- Christmas - joulutorttu ja glögi: pastries with plum jam and hot mulled wine type of drink with or without alcohol
+• Christmas - joulutorttu, pipari ja glögi: pastries with plum marmelade, gingerbread and hot mulled wine type of drink with or without alcohol

 Culture & customs

-Would you like to learn some phrases in Finnish?
+Would you like to learn some phrases in Finnish to use them for example as a delightful icebreaker?
 Let’s start with these:

 Hello – hei